 (4) "Business activity" refers to the transactions and activities occurring in the regular course of a particular trade or business of a taxpayer and includes the acquisition, employment, development, management, or disposition of property that is or was related to the operation of the taxpayer’s trade or business.

-(5) “Gross receipts” are the gross amounts realized (the sum of money and the fair market value of other property or services received) on the sale or exchange of property, the performance of services, or the use of property or capital (including rents, royalties, interest and dividends) in a transaction which produces apportionable income, in which the income or loss is recognized (and, where foreign entities are included on a combined report, amounts which would be recognized if the relevant transactions or entities were in the United States) under the Internal Revenue Code.
+(5) “Gross receipts” are the gross amounts realized (the sum of money and the fair market value of other property or services received) on the sale or exchange of property, the performance of services, or the use of property or capital (including rents, royalties, interest and dividends) in a transaction which produces apportionable income in which the income or loss is recognized under the Internal Revenue Code, and, where the income of foreign entities is included in apportionable income, amounts which would have been recognized under the Internal Revenue Code if the relevant transactions or entities were in the United States.
 Amounts realized on the sale or exchange of property are not reduced for the cost of goods sold or the basis of property sold.

 [NOTE: States that maintain a list of nations that are considered tax havens might consider additional language that would also include, in the definition of gross receipts, gross amounts realized by a taxpayer as a result of transactions which would produce apportionable income but for the fact that those transactions are sourced to a country that is included on the state’s list of tax haven nations].